rightscale-cookbooks/rs-mysql/README.md

 - `node['rs-mysql']['device']['iops']` - the value of IOPS to use

-## Creating a stripe of volumes
+## Creating a logical volume with striping

-To create a new stripe of volumes using LVM and move the MySQL database to it, run the `rs-mysql::stripe` recipe with the following attributes set:
+To create a logical volume with striping using LVM and move the MySQL database to it, run the `rs-mysql::stripe` recipe with the following attributes set:

 - `node['rs-mysql']['device']['nickname']` - the nickname to use as prefix for the stripe of volumes
 - `node['rs-mysql']['device']['count']` - number of volumes to create in the stripe